Esprit™ BTK

 Courtesy of Matthew C. Bunte, MD, MS

 An 80-year-old female with a complex medical history presented with non-healing wounds on her right medial and lateral ankle, classified as a Rutherford Becker Category 6.
-The treatment involved balloon angioplasty and Supera™ Stents placement above-the-knee, with calcium modification balloon and Esprit™ BTK scaffolds below-the-knee, resulting in successful revascularization and wound healing within 3 weeks.
+The treatment involved balloon angioplasty and Supera™ Stents placement above-the-knee, with calcium modification balloon and Esprit™ BTK scaffolds below-the-knee, resulting in successful revascularization.

 Dr. Bunte Case Study